 Understanding Coinbase’s GDAX Cryptocurrency Exchange

-More specifically, GDAX allows users to trade 1.
-USD and Euros for Bitcoin, Ethereum, and Litecoin, 2. the British Pound (GBP) for Bitcoin, and 3.
-Bitcoin for Ether and Litecoin (and therefore Ether for Bitcoin and Litecoin for Bitcoin).
+More specifically, GDAX (a product of the company Coinbase) allows users to trade 1.
+USD and Euros for Bitcoin, Bitcoin Cash, Ethereum, and Litecoin, 2. the British Pound (GBP) for Bitcoin, and 3.
+Bitcoin for Ether, Bitcoin Cash, and Litecoin (and therefore Ether for Bitcoin, Bitcoin Cash for Bitcoin, and Litecoin for Bitcoin).
 NOTE: This means not all trade types are offered.
 For example, one can’t trade Litecoin for Ethereum directly.

 TIP: Want to get started with GDAX?
 You’ll need to sign up for Coinbase first (click this link to get $10 in Bitcoin when you spend your first $100).